NGonline/Notes/Linux.md

 ## test
 - Check file types and compare values: `test "abc" = "def" ;echo $?`
 - Equivalent to `[]`

+## top
+- VIRT: virtual memory usage
+- RES: resident memory usage
+- SHR: shared memory
+- DATA: the amount of physical memory devoted to other than executable code

 ## touch
 - Updates timestamp to current date and time.
 This means that all time attributes, `st_atime`, `st_mtime` and `st_ctime` are set to current date and time.
 You may become sure of this by `stat`.